 Thus, it can be difficult for even small enterprises to keep up with information security and data privacy compliance.
 The challenge becomes even greater for large enterprises – particularly when employees (or even entire departments) go rogue with Shadow IT implementations.
 This is where compliance software can come in handy for keeping track of, maintaining, and enforcing IT-security and data-privacy policies.

 Automating IT compliance with security compliance tools

-Data itself can be automatically managed, and employee compliance and training can be managed to improve data security.
+Data itself can be automatically managed, and employee compliance and training can be managed to improve data security and data storage security.
 Just as there are data-storage solutions that can maximize the efficiency of where and how data is stored, so too are there solutions that, according to Florida attorney Alia Luria, "can analyze your disks and determine where data is stored so it can be classified – and either deleted in accordance with existing policies, secured if not adequately secured, or tracked."
 [We list some top GRC software vendors below, and in our detailed guide to top GRC vendors.]

 Sometimes, however, information security, data privacy, and IT compliance overall are people problems more than they are pure data problems.
 Luria, who was a founding member of Akerman's data law practice before becoming a partner at Losey Law, therefore urges enterprises who want to better ensure their information security to "consider a policy-management tool that tracks employee training and compliance."

 "There are a lot of options out there for training modules that track and audit employee participation, testing, and auditing that employees have reviewed policies [that may] apply to information security policies," Luria told eSecurity Planet.
 She noted that "much of InfoSec management falls back on employee training and avoiding employee error – particularly with respect to phishing, spear phishing, and encryption lapses."